Bee flying towards a clump of purple flowers

 Potted plants and window boxes are a great alternative if you don’t have a garden.
 You could also encourage your local council to plant pretty drifts of wildflowers in public places: they are low-maintenance and very bee-friendly.

-Want more tips on how you can help save bees?
-In just five emails, you’ll learn how to identify different bee species, create a bee paradise that attracts and supports bees, and be a part of the movement helping to get our planet buzzing.
+Want more tips on how you can help save bees and other pollinators?
+Join our free course, and over five emails you’ll learn how to identify different species, tips for building a pollinator paradise and other ways to support these iconic creatures.
+Sign up today and join the movement to help get our planet buzzing!